o0t1ng0o/Paper_notes/README.md

 # Paper_notes
-This repository contains the paper notes for medical image, computer vision or even any other area.
+This repository contains the paper notes for medical image, computer vision or any other area.